-Euros Contributions to Pension Contributions to Benefits Contributions to Unit link - Director Plans Plan (1) Pension Plan Mr. César Alierta Izuel 5,377 - 95,232 Mr. José María Álvarez-Pallete López 6,060 540,968 126,057 Mr. Santiago Fernández Valbuena 99,908 385,394
+Euros Contributions Contributions to Unit link Pension Plan Director to Pension Plans to Benefits Plan (1) Mr. César Alierta Izuel 5,377 - 95,232 Mr. José María Álvarez-Pallete López 6,060 540,968 126,057 Mr. Santiago Fernández Valbuen a 99,908 385,394

 (1) Contributions to the Pension Plan for Executives set up in 2006, funded exclusively by the Company to complement the existing Pension Plan.
 It entails defined contributions equivalent to a certain percentage of the Director's fixed remuneration in accordance with their professional category within the Telefónica Group's organization.
 Furthermore, from February 2015 the Chairman is the beneficiary of a Benefits Plan (Plan de Previsión Social), managed by the Banco Sabadell ("BS Plan Jubilación Colectivo") the receipt of which would take place in the circumstances set out in the PPSD.